innocentmunai-kiteretsu903/smart-image-editor/README.md

 2. Innocent Munai

 ## Major changes from previous submission
 We have talked about our idea and plan with Karly.
 Based on the discussion, we have decided to make a GUI for the user to edit pictures with some machine learning-powered capability (if possible).
-For the GUI, we plan to empower the

 ## introduction
-Bozen and I are planning to create a picture editor with a GUI.
+We are planning to create a picture editor with a GUI.

 Generally, we plan to provide the following features (may not include all of them):